-Mitigations CULTR-1 and CULTR-2 are included and will require additional study to be performed in the case that expanded uses under the AG zoning district requires or involve any ground-disturbing activity, consistent with the requirements under the Amador County General Plan.
+Consistent with this recommendation, Mitigations CULTR-1 and CULTR-2 are included and will require additional study to be performed in the case that over the course of ground-disturbing activity any potentially significant cultural resources are discovered.
 There is a less than significant impact with mitigations incorporated to cultural resources.